kehuffer/TRP_Structural_Alignment/README.md

 # Structural Alignment
-"Global alignment and assessment of TRP channel transmembrane domain structures to explore functional mechanisms." eLife 2020
+Huffer, K.E., Aleksandrova, A.A., Jara-Oseguera, A., Forrest, L.R., & K.J.
+Swartz (2020).
+Global alignment and assessment of TRP channel transmembrane domain structures to explore functional mechanisms. eLife.

 ## Requirements
 Requires .xml file containing the following information for each structure: